flatcar-archive/flatcar-docs/os/kernel-modules.md

 ## Build and install kernel modules

-At this point, upstream projects' instructions for building their out-of-tree modules should work in the Container Linux development container.
+At this point, upstream projects' instructions for building their out-of-tree modules should work in the Flatcar Linux development container.
 New kernel modules should be installed into `/lib/modules`, which is bind-mounted from the host, so they will be available on future boots without using the container again.

 In case the installation step didn't update the module dependency files automatically, running the following command will ensure commands like `modprobe` function correctly with the new modules.